hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/adding-pages.md

 You create a new entry by adding a `- ` and then writing the name of your page that you want in the sidebar navigation, so keep it short.
 Then you add a `:` followed by the directory of the file.
 ???+ note

-    This directory starts in the docs folder so you will just write `contributing/docs`, not `docs/contributing/docs`.
+    This directory starts in the locale docs folder, so for English you will write `contributing/docs`, not `docs/en/contributing/docs`.

 ## Editing and Testing the page

 You can now edit the page and fill it with content, all of the changes should show in your browser and the page should be visible in the left navigation sidebar.

+## Translated pages

+If you are adding a page that should also exist in another language, mirror the same path under that locale folder.
+For translation-specific guidance, use [Translating the Documentation](../translating/documentation.md).

 ## Further Reading